Leopardstown: Places of interest

 Places of interest in Leopardstown include Glencairn House (the residence of the British Ambassador to Ireland), Leopardstown Park Hospital, and Burton Hall, the childhood home of Hollywood actress Kathleen Ryan.

 Sports

 The area is home to Leopardstown Racecourse, one of Ireland's main racecourses, along with the Curragh, as well as the Kilmacud Crokes' hurling pitch at Silverpark.

 Culture

 Leopardstown is mentioned in the feature film Spy Kids, a road sign for Baile an Liopaird being seen outside Machete's shop.
 The Bob Geldof song "The House At The Top Of The World" includes the lyric "Soon I'd come to the Leopardstown dual carriageway ...
 I don't remember a town being there and I never saw no leopards."

 Transport

+Rail

+Leopardstown was formerly served by the Harcourt Street railway line from Dublin to Bray, with Foxrock serving as the nearest station.
+It served the nearby Leopardstown Racecourse until the line was closed in January 1959.

-Leopardstown is served by five Luas Green Line stops: Central Park, Glencairn, The Gallops, Leopardstown Valley and Ballyogan Wood.
+Today Leopardstown is served by four Luas Green Line stops: Central Park, Glencairn, The Gallops and Leopardstown Valley.

+Bus

-Dublin Bus routes 44, 47, 63, 114 and 118 serve Leopardstown.
+Dublin Bus routes 44, 47 and 118 and Go-Ahead Ireland routes S8 and 114 serve Leopardstown.
 Aircoach route 700 links Leopardstown with Dublin Airport.